| 57 things to do in and around Sevilla

 the one you plan to spend the rest of your life with?

-Drag that someone down to the Ayunamiento and
+Drag that someone down to the Ayuntamiento and

 pass under the arch which joins Plaza San Francisco and